robenkleene/prism/README.md

     colorMoved = default
 ```

-Delta has many features and is very customizable; please see the [user manual](https://dandavison.github.io/delta/).
+Prism has many features and is very customizable; please see the [user manual](https://dandavison.github.io/delta/).

 ## Features